Medical Assistant Lead Instructor

 LEAD INSTRUCTOR ESSENTIAL FUNCTIONS

-- Monitor inventory and may order supplies and equipment for department as necessary.
+- Monitor inventory and may order supplies and equipment for the department as necessary.

 - Participate in Advisory Board Meetings to ensure externship concerns, student progress, student outcomes and community satisfaction are communicated to the Faculty Coordinator and Campus Director.